couchbase/couchbase-lite-core/README.md

 # Status

-**As of November 2018:** LiteCore is in active use as the engine of Couchbase Lite 2.0 and 2.1!
+**As of September 2019:** LiteCore is in active use as the engine of Couchbase Lite 2!
 Development continues...

 * Active development usually happens on the `master` branch, which may therefore be temporarily broken.
 We don't currently have a "stable" branch.
 * Most development is done on macOS using Xcode, so the Xcode project should always build, and the code should pass its unit tests on Mac. iOS is pretty likely to work too, since it's so similar to Mac at this level.
 * The CMake build is generally up to date but may fall behind.
 CMake can be used to build every variant except for iOS and tvOS.

 # Building It

+We do _not_ recommend (or support) using LiteCore directly in other projects.
+Its API is unstable and can be tricky to use.
+(Instead see [Couchbase Lite for C][CBL_C], a cross-platform version of Couchbase Lite with a C (and C++) API.)
+The build instructions here are for the benefit of developers who want to debug or extend Couchbase Lite at the LiteCore level.

 **Very Important:**